1. HomeHome

 Including CD-ROM of data

-A wide range of statistics that are currently available on the construction industry including value of output, new orders by sector, number of firms and total employment, insolvencies and construction output price indices.
+Statistics on the construction industry, including value of output, new orders by sector, number of firms and total employment, insolvencies and construction Output Price Indices.

 Main points

-• The value of construction new work in current prices in Great Britain experienced a record 16.3% fall in 2020 to £99,651 million after the record high of £119,087 million in 2019 as the impact of Coronavirus (COVID-19) pandemic took hold; there were similar percentage reductions in both private and public new work.
+• The value of construction new work in current prices in Great Britain in 2021 experienced strong growth (15.3%) to £115,579 million, after a 15.9% fall to £100,199 million in 2020, as the impact of the recovery from the coronavirus (COVID-19) pandemic took hold; there were similar strong percentage increases in both private and public new work.

-• 342,456 Value Added Tax (VAT)/Pay As You Earn (PAYE) registered firms were operating in the construction industry in Great Britain in the third quarter of 2020, a 2.0% growth compared with 2019; administrative lags in deregistering and closing firms may mean that some closures are not yet visible in these figures.
+• In 2021, 353,365 Value Added Tax (VAT) and Pay As You Earn (PAYE) registered firms were operating in the construction industry in Great Britain, a 3.2% growth compared with 2020; pandemic-related administrative lags in deregistering and closing firms may have occurred and be recorded in 2021.

-• Construction saw a 36.6% annual fall in the number of recorded company insolvencies in 2020; this is a similar magnitude when compared with all industries.
+• The construction industry saw a 25.7% annual increase in the number of recorded company insolvencies in 2021.

 ISBN